gruntjs/grunt-contrib-stylus/README.md

 stylus: {
   compile: {
     options: {
-      compress: true,
-      paths: ['path/to/import', 'another/to/import']
+      paths: ['path/to/import', 'another/to/import'],
+      urlfunc: 'embedurl', // use embedurl('test.png') in our code to trigger Data URI embedding
+      use: [
+        require('fluidity') // use stylus plugin at compile time ]
     },
     files: {
       'path/to/result.css': 'path/to/source.styl', // 1:1 compile
-      'path/to/another.css': ['path/to/sources/*.styl', 'path/to/more/*.style'], // compile and concat into single file
+      'path/to/another.css': ['path/to/sources/*.styl', 'path/to/more/*.styl'] // compile and concat into single file
-      'path/to/*.css': ['path/to/sources/*.styl', 'path/to/more/*.styl'] // compile individually into dest, maintaining folder structure
-    }
-  },
-  flatten: {
-    options: {
-      flatten: true,
-      paths: ['path/to/import', 'another/to/import']
-    },
-    files: {
-      'path/to/*.css': ['path/to/sources/*.styl', 'path/to/more/*.styl'] // compile individually into dest, flattening folder structure
-    }
-  },
-  plugin: {
-    options: {
-      use: [
-        require('fluidity')
-      ]
-    },
-    files: {
-      'tmp/plugin.css': 'test/fixtures/plugin/plugin.styl'
     }
   }
 }